elixir-lang/elixir-lang.github.com/getting-started/comprehensions.markdown

  {9, 12, 15}, {12, 5, 13}, {12, 9, 15}, {12, 16, 20}, {15, 8, 17}, {16, 12, 20}]
 ```

-The code above is quite expensive when the range of search is a big number.
-We can optimize that by referencing the variables from previous generators in the following ones, for example:
+The code above is quite expensive when the range of search is a large number.
+Additionally, since the tuple `{b, a, c}` represents the same Pythagorean triple as `{a, b, c}`, our function yields duplicate triples.
+We can optimize the comprehension and eliminate the duplicate results by referencing the variables from previous generators in the following ones, for example:

 ```elixir
 defmodule Triple do